Beep…beep …

 In what ways can you use a GS1 link and QR Code?
 It’s hard to point out all the myriad ways you can use a GS1 Digital Link because it includes every way you’ve used the traditional barcodes and the added advantage of websites.

-How is it different from a regular QR Code
+How is a GS1 QR Code different from a regular QR Code?

-The QR Code is inherently not different from other QR Codes you use daily.
+A QR Code with a GS1 Digital Link is inherently not different from the regular QR Codes you use.
 That’s how GS1 is trying to roll it out for maximum adoption.
-It’s the URL embedded within the QR Code that makes the difference.
+It’s the Digital Link embedded within the QR Code that makes the difference.

-Instead of pointing only to your homepage, this QR Code works as a standard GTIN barcode.
-Moreover, depending on who scans with what software, the QR Code returns relevant information:
+Instead of pointing only to a particular webpage, this QR Code works as a standard GTIN barcode as well.
+Moreover, depending on who scans with what software, the QR Code returns relevant information, such as:

 - If you scan it at a PoS, it will return product identifications using the GTIN